louMoxy/project-nightingale/content/_index.md

   has_padding: false
   content: <strong>Do I have to own a fitness device or fitness app to participate?</strong>
     No, not all all.
-Any data that we can gather will prove useful so please do participate even if you do not have access to a fitness app or device.<strong>Which apps or devices are compatible with the UMotif app?</strong> Although you don’t have to synchronise an app or device, there are many that are compatible should you wish.<strong>Do I need to use the app regularly?</strong> Yes, please.
-We’re hoping for a 3-month trial with as much data as possible so please complete daily.<strong>Do I need to add my information at the same time each day?</strong> Ideally yes so that we can see an patterns.
-If you’d like to complete the motif retrospectively you can change the time of the entry during the update stage at the bottom of the page.<strong>Will I be reminded to complete the app?</strong> Yes reminders sent daily at 1830.<strong>If I’m tracking the affect of my menstrual cycle, how can I capture where in my cycle I am?</strong> Please use the daily diary to capture this information.If you have any general questions about the study please email us at <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
+Any data that we can gather will prove useful so please do participate even if you do not have access to a fitness app or device.<br><strong>Which apps or devices are compatible with the UMotif app?</strong> Although you don’t have to synchronise an app or device, there are many that are compatible should you wish.<strong>Do I need to use the app regularly?</strong><br>Yes, please.
+We’re hoping for a 3-month trial with as much data as possible so please complete daily.<br><strong>Do I need to add my information at the same time each day?</strong> Ideally yes so that we can see an patterns.
+If you’d like to complete the motif retrospectively you can change the time of the entry during the update stage at the bottom of the page.<br><strong>Will I be reminded to complete the app?</strong> Yes reminders sent daily at 1830.<br><strong>If I’m tracking the affect of my menstrual cycle, how can I capture where in my cycle I am?</strong> Please use the daily diary to capture this information.<br>If you have any general questions about the study please email us at <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
     and we’ll be happy to help in any way we can.
 - template: full-width-media-element
   block: media-1